risingwavelabs/risingwave/docs/user/connector/connector.md

 ## How to use connectors

-RisingWave supports using SQL `` to register source.
+RisingWave supports using SQL `CREATE SOURCE` to register source.
 One can define the source name, the source schema, and the options for connecting to an external system.

 The following code shows a full example of how to connect to Kafka for reading and writing JSON records.